ArthurKim25/DATA-150/final.md

 ### Arthur Kim
 ### Professor Brewer
 ### 14 Dec 2021
-## Climate Change Vulnerability: Using Gender-Disaggregated CDR's to Mitigate Disparity
+## Climate Change Vulnerability: Using Gender-Disaggregated CDR's to Mitigate Gender Disparity
+##### Summary
 We propose an investigation utilizing gender-disaggregated call detail records (CDR's) in order to test their effectiveness in facilitating the mitigation of gender disparities in climate change vulnerability.
-In most places around the world, men and women do not suffer the same way from climate change (8).
-Oftentimes,
+##### Motivation and Reasoning for this Study
+Climate change is a dire issue that affects the entire world and In most places around the world, men and women do not suffer the same way from climate change due to a number of factors such as differences in lifestyles and stereotypic perceptions about each gender (6, 8).
+As a result, men and women have different specific needs when it comes to addressing their vulnerabilities (8).
+One of the biggest gaps in the literature is the lack of adequate gender-disaggregated data in climate studies (6).
+This makes it very easy to have to rely on assumptions and generalizations rather than facts, which results in inadequate climate policies and action (6).
+With our investigation, we will produce an objective, real-time measurement of the distributions of each gender in vulnerable areas, filling this gap and allowing for more effective decisions to be made.

 ## References:
 1. Azzarri, C., & Signorelli, S. (2019).
 Climate and poverty in Africa South of the Sahara.
 World Development, 125, 104691. https://doi.org/10.1016/j.worlddev.2019.104691